 "When you look at a web page, you see right away how it's divided and what's most important.
 I need that too." - Dave Simpson, programmer, musician and writer, who was blind from birth.

-Screen readers can be set to skip through the h-tag hierarchy.
-A clean hierarchy of h-tags provides a quick outline of the page.
+Screen readers are usually set to read the h-tag hierarchy for a quick outline of the page.

 class="visually-hidden"